ForbesLindesay/sync-request/README.md

 ### Could not use "nc", falling back to slower node.js method for sync requests.

 If you are running on windows, or some unix systems, you may see the message above.
 It will not cause any problems, but will add an overhead of ~100ms to each request you make.
-If you want to speed up you requests, you will need to install an implementation of the `nc` unix utility.
+If you want to speed up your requests, you will need to install an implementation of the `nc` unix utility.
 This usually done via something like:

 ```
 apt-get install netcat